eleven-lab/l5-repository/README.md

 }
 ```

 Validation is now ready.
-In case of a failure an exception will be given of the type: *Prettus\Validator\Exceptions\ValidatorException*
+In case of a failure an exception will be given of the type: *ElevenLab\Validator\Exceptions\ValidatorException*

 ### Presenters